sudmantlab/sudmanthelp/README.md

 ## Tools

-- bash-otp (Automatic log in command line tool for Savio cluster)
+- bash-otp (An automatic login command line tool for Savio cluster)

 ## Look into issues for common issues